Porepunkah police shootings: Dezi Freeman

-Desmond Christopher Filby was born in either 1968 or 1969.
+Desmond Christopher Filby was born in either 1969 or 1970.
 He attended school in the Melbourne suburb of Glen Waverley until 1977, when his family moved to the regional city of Wodonga.
 By 2003, Filby had adopted the name Dezi Bird Freeman; a surname popular in the sovereign citizen movement.
-By profession, Freeman worked as a freelance photographer.
-He was interested in bushcraft and had hiked in the Mount Buffalo National Park since he was 16; his son described it as his "second home."
+Freeman worked as a freelance photographer.
+He was interested in bushcraft and had hiked in the Mount Buffalo National Park since he was 16; his son described it as his "second home".

 From at least 2019, Freeman actively posted content on social media that was hostile to police and authority figures, including comments that "the only good cop is a dead cop" and "[police] all need to be exterminated."
 The same perspective was conveyed in a 2024 court appearance over the cancellation of his driver's licence, wherein he labelled police "friggin Nazis" and "terrorist thugs".
-Freeman appeared often at the County Court in Wangaratta on a range of charges, and was known for having a hostile attitude and "baroque" defences.
-In an interview after the shootings, Freeman's estranged nephew said Freeman "...always had this hidden anger about him".
+Freeman appeared often in the County Court at Wangaratta on a range of charges, and was known for having a hostile attitude and "baroque" defences.
+In an interview after the shootings, Freeman's estranged nephew said Freeman "always had this hidden anger about him".
 In 2020, his firearms licence was cancelled.

 Sources contacted by The Age described Freeman's views as having become more extreme during the COVID-19 pandemic.
 He protested vaccines and lockdowns, and refused to wear masks, rejecting the validity of the exercise of any state power.
 Freeman was associated with a 2021 attempt to bring a private prosecution of treason against former Victorian Premier Daniel Andrews, which received news attention.
 He had previously appeared in the media on an episode of A Current Affair in 2018, concerning a dispute with neighbours.
 By 2025, he was speculating that the end times were approaching.

 As of August 2025, Freeman was living with his wife and two children at a property near Porepunkah, a rural town 320 km northeast of Melbourne.
 Freeman's oldest son, aged 20, had moved out a year earlier.
-The site, known as Four Gully Farm, was a compound owned by a couple which housed multiple people.
+The compound, known as Four Gully Farm, owned by Andrew and Rebecca Swift, housed multiple people.
 At least one member of the couple shared his anti-government views, and subscribed to COVID-19 conspiracy theories.
-The Freeman's home consisted of a converted bus, a pole marquee, and shipping containers.
+The Freemans' home consisted of a converted bus, a pole marquee, and shipping containers.
 The family regularly attended church.